dmsmiley/Italian_Restaurant_Review_Boston/README.md

 # Italian Restaurant Reviews in Boston

-This project will seek to list and visualize the amazing Italian restaurants in the city of Boston.
+This project will list and visualize the amazing Italian restaurants in the city of Boston.

 ![Antico Forno](aubrey-odom-ngIvPcopNpE-unsplash.jpg)